 Looking at [his great-uncle Maddox] now, mumbling and staring, it’s hard to credit that only a few minutes before this man was sharp, astute, categorical.
 This happens so often now that Charles is no longer surprised, but all the same he’s by turns baffled and horrified by the speed of the change – Maddox’s mood can plummet and soar as quickly and as violently as his command of his reason.
 Most of the time he seems completely unaware of these sudden and vertiginous shifts, but there are occasions when his face is haunted – when he grips Charles’ hands and stares out at him from eyes that are a long way back, and drowning in the dark.
 It’s as if a rent has been torn in his mind, and corners of his character long dormant – or long controlled – are flooding through in rising and regular tides, one moment overwhelming all that made Maddox the man he was, the next ebbing back to reveal the battered wreckage left by the last swell.
 Even now, more than a century later, there’s no aid or succour for those devastated by this disease but patience and understanding, and a great deal of what Thomas Hardy will call ‘watchful loving-kindness’.

 But there’s another purpose for postmodernism in the novel.
 By evoking the present, I want my readers to re-consider the past.
-Some aspects of Tom-All-Alone’s have been deliberately constructed as a commentary or critique on the novel – and period – that inspired it.
+Some aspects of The Man in Black have been deliberately constructed as a commentary or critique on the novel – and period – that inspired it.
 The most significant of these relates to my other narrative strand – the first person account given by ‘Hester’.